Security and roles v5

 PGD mitigates this problem by using stricter rules on who can create a trigger on a table:

 - Owner of the table can create triggers according to same rules as in PostgreSQL (must have EXECUTE privilege on the function used by the trigger).

-- Users who have TRIGGER privilege on the table can create a trigger only if they create the trigger using a function that is owned by the same owner as the table and they satisfy standard PostgreSQL rules (again must have EXECUTE privilege on the function).
-So if both table and function have the same owner and the owner decided to give a user both TRIGGER privilege on the table and EXECUTE privilege on the function, it is assumed that it is okay for that user to create a trigger on that table using this function.
+- Users who have TRIGGER privilege on the table can create a trigger only if they create the trigger using a function that's owned by the same owner as the table and they satisfy standard PostgreSQL rules.
+(They must have EXECUTE privilege on the function.)
+Suppose both table and function have the same owner, and the owner decided to give a user both TRIGGER privilege on the table and EXECUTE privilege on the function.
+In that case, it's assumed that it's okay for that user to create a trigger on that table using this function.

 - Users who have TRIGGER privilege on the table can create triggers using functions that are defined with the SECURITY DEFINER clause if they have EXECUTE privilege on them.
 This clause makes the function always execute in the context of the owner of the function both in standard PostgreSQL and PGD.